Location

 Coolest and most valuable travel experience

-I could rave about my carpe semester in India and Nepal for hours.
-Our semester ends tomorrow, and I am on the train from Varkala to fort Kochi as I write this.
+I could rave about my Carpe semester in India and Nepal for hours.
+Our semester ends tomorrow, and I am on the train from Varkala to Fort Kochi as I write this.
 We had amazing overseas educators and I absolutely loved the people I travelled with.
 I have made friends I am sad to leave and hope they last a lifetime.
-I have developed strong cultural understanding and I have definitely grown as a person.
+I have developed a strong cultural understanding and I have definitely grown as a person.
 I have had difficult conversations that helped me grow.
 Carpe diem is the perfect balance.
-There is a lot of freedom, support, fun, challenges, adventures, and the tech policy is perfect in my opinion.
+There is a lot of freedom, support, fun, challenges, and adventures, and the tech policy is ideal in my opinion.
 Most of the time you have your phone, sometimes you don’t, but usually you don’t even need it those weeks.
 This will be the most fun trip of your life.
-If you want to email me it is avamendler@icloud.com and I will give you all the reasons you should consider this semester.

 What was your funniest moment?